More beautiful tract housing? Homebuilders embrace diverse new designs

 When it comes to design, the homes these companies tend to build look more like a template than a piece of unique architecture.
 See the tract housing in any American suburb.
 With walls and fixtures that can be mass-produced, and cookie-cutter homes that are less prone to problems on the job site, tract housing is a cost-effective way to build a lot of buildings.
 But it also means that customers only get a few choices for what will likely be the most expensive purchase of their lives.

 A new startup called Higharc is hoping to change that.
-Through a web-based design tool that helps homebuilders more easily adjust their existing home designs to meet buyer demand, the company is attempting to create better designed homes and streamlining the process of getting them built.
+Through a web-based design tool that helps homebuilders more easily adjust their existing home designs to meet buyer demand, the company is attempting to help create better designed homes and streamlining the process of getting them built.

 “Most builders are very small businesses.
 They don’t have people to manage these things,” says Marc Minor, Higharc’s CEO.
 “Generally they’ve got preexisting homes that they build a lot.
 We help them get those homes in our system, and we automatically create the blueprints, the construction documents that the industry uses.”

 Higharc’s tool is geared toward homebuilders, but also has a design tool focused on the homebuyer, who can use it to tweak template designs to get exactly the kind of home they envision.
 They can resize rooms, push back walls, add porches or take out floors.
 “A single home in our system can have literally millions upon millions of possible versions,” says Minor.
-The company’s clients operate in every market in the U.S., and have used the system to build hundreds of homes so far.
+The company’s clients operate in every market in the U.S., and are using the system to build hundreds of homes this year.
 Minor expects that number to grow into the thousands by 2022, thanks to the $21 million it just raised in Series A funding.

 The tool works by pulling in the basic rules that govern how a home gets built – building codes, materials, standard construction details – and automating the construction documents that get used on site.
 So if a builder or a homebuyer wants a different alignment of windows or a kitchen with a different floor plan, they system can adjust the documents and create new construction-ready blueprints automatically.